Best Ski Resorts in Romania

-Let’s not waste any time and instead let’s check out the best skiing destinations in Romania!
+In other words – there’s no excuse not to visit!
+So let’s not waste any time and instead let’s check out the best destinations for skiing in Romania.

 1. Sinaia

-This was the first ski resort I ever visited and I am sure that as soon as you will be there, you will fall in love with it.
+This was the first ski resort I ever visited and I am sure that you will fall in love with it, just like I did.

 This area is rugged, remote and has some of the best views in the country in my opinion.
 Peles Castle is situated close to the ski resort, which adds an almost fairy-tale feel to the place.